-- 51. Project reporting shall provide a basis for the following: - monitoring project implementation and financial expenditures; - guidance on project implementation and approval of work plans revisions (if there are any); - provision of information to stakeholders; and - documentation of the process of implementation. - Country components are required to submit their SAPR including financial reports on time and following the agreed format.
-(Annex 4A) - •i) ASEC will only send IFAD the synthesis of the SAPR and that supporting documentation should be made available on request or for download from the internal section of the workspace on the portal.
+- 51. Project reporting shall provide a basis for the following: - monitoring project implementation and financial expenditures; - guidance on project implementation and approval of work plans revisions (if there are any); - provision of information to stakeholders; and - documentation of the process of implementation. - 52.
+The ASEAN Secretariat, with the assistance of the RPEA, will coordinate the preparation and submission of the following reports to IFAD, according to the milestones and reporting periods as in Table 2.